 Each ceiling fan (or set of identical ceiling fans) should be entered as a Lighting/CeilingFan.
-The Airflow/ Efficiency (at medium speed) and Quantity can be provided, otherwise default assumptions are used.
+The Airflow/ Efficiency (at medium speed) and Quantity can be provided, otherwise the following default assumptions are used from ANSI/RESNET/ICC 301-2019.